 Even though they have a hard time reading, the world we live in makes reading crucial for so many aspects of life.
 These issues are most obvious earlier in life, in education.
 Their effect makes the most impact on kids’ future lives.

 The improvement of reading skills is achievable.
 For that, one needs to read.
 To read as much as possible – reading needs to be enjoyable.
 Reading needs to be easy.
-And exactly that is the purpose of our dyslexia friendly reading tools.
+And exactly that is the purpose of our reading and learning platform Lexie that is full of dyslexia friendly reading tools.

 So how do we do that?
-The core of the solution is our dyslexia font family – OmoType.
-It has 5 different types.
-Type A to Type E.
+The core of the solution is our dyslexia friendly font family – OmoType.
+It has 5 different types, it is variable and enables high personalisation of the text.
+The Readability Consortium did a research that confirms individuated typography can boost reading speed and comprehension.

 “I would recommend Omoguru to anyone who is struggling with their reading and suggest they give it a try.
 I am sure a more digitally orientated dyslexic would find it a huge asset to their arsenal.”